María Isabella of Spain: Queen mother

 At the death of her husband, Maria Isabella's eldest son became King Ferdinand II.
 Unbeknownst to her, she was at the center of a liberal conspiracy hatched by Prince Vincenzo Ruffo della Scaletta and Peter Ugo, Marquis delle Favare.
 Their intention was to name Maria Isabella regent, displacing her conservative son from the throne for at least a couple of years.
 The plot was discovered and immediately crushed by the young king.
 Ferdinand II was only 20 years old.
 Shy and quiet, he was, however, more energetic than his father and grandfather had been and took his duties as king more seriously.
 The relationship between Maria Isabella and Ferdinand II was cold.
 The Queen mother had a marked preference for her second son, Charles, Prince of Capua, who was more outgoing and shared her frivolity.

 In the early years of widowhood, Maria Isabella was still young, with a will to live and a certain beauty, despite her increasing obesity.
 Surrounded by admirers, she had a weakness for handsome officials younger than her.
 According to court rumors, she took lovers.
 Her behavior made her an easy target for libels and exasperated Ferdinand II.
 Maria Isabella was kind to her daughter-in-law Maria Cristina of Savoy, who married Ferdinand II on 21 November 1832.
 The new queen achieved a reconciliation between mother and son.

-In 1835, Maria Isabella began an affair with, Baron Peter von Schmuckher, a married Austrian officer.
+In 1835, Maria Isabella began an affair with Baron Peter von Schmuckher, a married Austrian officer.
 Their on and off relationship was turbulent.
 Nevertheless, at the death of Schmuckher's wife in 1837, she intended to marry him.
 When the ambitious baron claimed the style and privileges of Royal Highness as a condition for marrying her, Maria Isabella rejected him, appealing to her son to rid her of her former lover.
-The King had Schmuckher expelled from Naples in January 1838.
+The king had Schmuckher expelled from Naples in January 1838.

-Late years
+Later years

-In January 1836, Maria Isabella served as a godmother to her grandson Francisco, Duke of Calabria.
+In January 1836, Maria Isabella served as a godmother to her grandson Francesco, Duke of Calabria.
 In March that same year, the Prince of Capua contracted a morganatic marriage.
 Maria Isabella pleaded for her favorite son, but her efforts to obtain a pardon for him proved fruitless.
 Ferdinand II did not forgive his runaway brother: Capua went into permanent exile in England, and Maria Isabella never saw him again.

 As Maria Isabella was determined to remarry, her son, King Ferdinand II, gave her a list with names of young noblemen of the kingdom, from whom to choose.
 Her first two choices hesitated and she withdrew her proposals.
 Ultimately she selected Francesco, Count dal Balzo dei Duchi di Presenzano (1805–1882), a handsome young lieutenant from an ancient but impoverished noble family.
 Their marriage took place privately on 15 January 1839.
 She was 50 years old and the groom, 34.
 The couple had no children.
 They retired from the Neapolitan court, moving to the Palace of Capodimonte.